Michał Nalepa (footballer, born 1993): Ferencváros

 On 7 June 2014, Nalepa signed three-year deal with Hungarian club Ferencvárosi TC.
 He made his league debut for the club on 27 July 2014 in a 3–1 away win against Kecskeméti TE.
 He was subbed on in the 83rd minute for Wergiton do Rosario Calmon.
 He scored his first league goal for the club on 26 July 2015 in a 3–1 home victory over Diósgyőri VTK.
 His goal, scored in the 5th minute, was the first of the match.

 On 2 April 2016, Nalepa became Hungarian League champion with Ferencvárosi TC after losing to Debreceni VSC 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

 Lechia Gdańsk

 On 1 July 2017, he became a Lechia Gdańsk player.
 He made his league debut for the club on 14 July 2017 in a 2–0 away win against Wisła Płock.
 He scored his first league goal for the club on 8 May 2018 in a 2–0 away win against Piast Gliwice.
 His goal, the first of the match, came in the 45th minute.

+Zagłębie Lubin

+After Lechia's relegation to I liga, Nalepa remained in the top flight after signing a two-year deal with Zagłębie Lubin on 6 July 2023.